openstack-archive/fuel-plugin-influxdb-grafana/README.md

     - The name of the database where you want to store your metrics.
     - The username and the password for this specific database.

+You can select up to 3 physical disks that will be mounted as a single logical volume to store the InfluxDB data.
+If you specify no disk, the data will be stored on the root filesystem.
+In all cases, InfluxDB data will be located in the */opt/influxdb* directory.

+For each disk, you can also specify the allocated size (in GB).
+If you don't specify a value, the plugin will use all the free space of the disk.

 Here is a screenshot of the fields

 ![InfluxDB-Grafana fields](./figures/influxdb-grafana-plugin.png "InfluxDB-Grafana fields")